Door to Phantomile & the Wiimake

 - Nevertheless is a powerful, hymn-like tune that is absolutely fitting for the Sun Temple.

-- By the time you fight him, Joka wants you dead, and it shows in his boss theme.
+- By the time you fight him, Joka wants you dead, and it shows in his boss themes.
 Presenting: Facade & Blade.
-It's even more impressive when the choir part kicks in.
+"Facade" is an uncharacteristically focused dark circus music piece for the character, and "Blade" takes its predecessor and gives it a nightmarish choir and instrumentation.

 - The Closing Encounter is perfect for the final level.
 The rapid bass notes and "thud" sounds create a tense mood, while the beautiful, sparkling melody is a constant reminder that you're at the gorgeously designed Moon Kingdom.